PanoPepino/mtheoretical/README.md

 ABOUT THIS REPOSITORY

-- This repository contains v2.0 of manim_theoretical libraries.
+- This repository contains v2.0 of mtheoretical libraries.
 It is an improved version, with more straightforward commands and a better folder and files organisation, with more optional parameters and the cleanest documentation I am able to achieve.

 - These libraries are supposed to be used with [manim-slides](https://manim-slides.eertmans.be/latest/) and [manim](https://www.manim.community).